-We could also look at bigrams: now we are talking about bigrams of words, i.e., two words appearing next to each other.
+We can look at bigrams of words, i.e., two words appearing next to each other.

 - Question: Given the previous word, what is the probability of the current word? - e.g., given these, we have a 5% chance of seeing reports and a 0.001% chance of seeing report (these report cards). - Thus, we will change report to reports - But there's a major problem: we may hardly ever see these reports, so we won't know the probability of that bigram. - (Partial) Solution: use bigrams of parts of speech. - e.g., What is the probability of a noun given that the previous word was an adjective?